Congressional Caucus on International Exchange and Study: International Exchange Programs

-The U.S. Department of State funds an exceptional range of international exchange programs, such as the Fulbright Program, Kennedy-Lugar Youth Exchange and Study (YES) Program, Congress Bundestag Youth Exchange (CBYX) Program, Critical Language Scholarship (CLS) Program, American Council of Young Political Leaders (ACYPL), SportsUnited, and virtual exchange programs via digital platforms that bring international engagement to classrooms and to communities where travel options may be limited.
-These programs create vital opportunities for our young people, helping them not only to develop the critical skills they need to succeed in a global marketplace but also to serve as ambassadors of American youth around the world.
+The U.S. Department of State funds a vast range of international exchange programs, such as the Fulbright Program, Kennedy-Lugar Youth Exchange and Study (YES) Program, Congress Bundestag Youth Exchange (CBYX) Program, Critical Language Scholarship (CLS) Program, American Council of Young Political Leaders (ACYPL), SportsUnited, and virtual exchange programs.
+These programs aim to bring international engagement to classrooms and communities where travel options may be limited.
+These programs serve young people, who develop skills as they serve as ambassadors of American youth around the world.

 Other federally funded programs, including the International Visitor Leadership Program (IVLP) and the Young African Leaders Initiative (YALI), bring talented leaders from a variety of fields to the U.S. to expand their professional skills and networks.
 State Department evaluations repeatedly show that these and other participants who visit the United States through exchange programs leave with a better impression of our country, the American people, and our values.
 U.S. ambassadors consistently rank exchange programs among the most useful catalysts for long-term political change and mutual understanding.